 Several North American tribes used eastern juniper poles to mark the boundaries of agreed upon hunting territories.
 The Mississippi mound builder culture used Virginia juniper to create timber circles referred to as woodhenges.
 Large posts were placed to form an outer ring with a central post in the middle.
 This structure served as an astronomical observatory that could track the equinoxes and solstices as well as the moon and stars.
 Its design marked the four directions and was used for festivals and sacred ceremonies.
 These wooden circles date from 900 – 1100 CE.

-The smoke of burning juniper leaves was used for smudging by Native Americans to clear and create sacred space before ceremonies by defining boundaries and clearing the air.
-Juniper is highly flammable, reminding us to stay cool under pressure.
+The smoke of burning juniper was used for smudging by Native Americans to create sacred space before ceremonies by defining boundaries and clearing the air.
+Because Juniper is highly flammable, it also reminds us to stay cool under pressure.

 Message: Now is a time to recheck our boundaries as we shift from struggling to acceptance.
 The juniper spirit urges us to use discipline and discernment when making boundary decisions.
 This speaks to the importance of doing our own inner shadow work so our boundaries are cleared of fear.
 Creating boundaries is often a practice of honoring our personal space as well as others.
 Creating space is a conscious process that is invisible.